 High hopes for Indivd’s first test pilot

-Pelly Butiksinredningar, which has a long history since 1939, offers both customer-unique and standardized store solutions for new and existing establishments and works with the entire chain from idea to finished store.
-The company is headquartered with an exhibition and warehouse in Falkenberg, but also has operations outside Oslo in Norway.
+Pelly Butiksinredningar, which has a long history since 1939, offers both customer-unique and standardized in-store solutions for new and existing establishments and works with the entire chain from idea to the finished store.
+The company is headquartered with an exhibition and warehouse in Falkenberg but also has operations outside Oslo in Norway.

-– However, our experience is that the range is limited by new retail innovations, which really drive change in the physical store.
-Many solutions are tested with cool technology, but so far we have found quite a few solutions that have a bearing on and are able to lift the physical store’s traditional key figures. says Håkan Eriksson.
+– However, so far, we experience that the number of innovations that really drive change in the physical store is limited.
+Many solutions with cool technology are tested, but we have found few solutions that have a real bearing on and are able to lift the physical store’s traditional key figures, says Håkan Eriksson.

 Then it clicked

 But when Pelly discovered Indivd in connection with the Swedish Data Protection Authority’s approval of the use of Indivd’s technology, it clicked.
 And since Pelly and Best of Brands have the same owner, it became natural to introduce Indivd for Best of Brands with the aim of creating Indivd’s first test pilot in Best of Brands’ store in Sickla in Stockholm.

 Decisive for the pilot, however, was the Swedish Data Protection Authority’s approval.

 – We are constantly looking for tools that contribute to developing our customers’ business.
 But when it comes to the use of existing cameras, we, like the rest of the retail business, have so far chosen to be careful and restrictive so as not to violate the GDPR, says Håkan Eriksson.